Chinas Photovoltaic Sector Logs Steady Growth In March-April - UrduPoint

 China's Photovoltaic Sector Logs Steady Growth In March-April

-BEIJING, (UrduPoint / Pakistan Point News - 14th Jun, 2023 ) :China's photovoltaic industry registered strong expansion during the March-April period, data from the Ministry of Industry and Information Technology showed.
+BEIJING, (UrduPoint / Pakistan Point News - 15th Jun, 2023 ) ::China's photovoltaic industry registered strong expansion during the March-April period, data from the Ministry of Industry and Information Technology showed.

 During the period, the output growth of polysilicon, silicon wafers, batteries, and components all exceeded 72 percent year on year, according to the ministry.